-Today, what we call the Wu Ming Foundation– we coined the name in 2000, probably in assonance with Asian Dub Foundation – is a grassroots federation of collectives, inquiry groups and laboratories, as well as artistic, cultural and political projects which were all born on or around this blog.
+We call ‘Wu Ming Foundation’ a mobile constellation of collectives, permanent workshops, artistic, cultural and political projects which were all born on or around this blog.
 Very often, they developed from discussions on our books.

 Let’s proceed in order.

-1. The Band of Writers and the Blog
+1. The Band of Writers and Giap

 2. UNOs – Unidentified Narrative Objects